HolaCarmensita/JobListTest/README.md

 **With More Time I would:**

-- On hoover on Jobitem a short description would show.
+- On hoover on Jobitem, a short description of the position could show.
 Would be super neat but no time now
 - Add loading spinner, errormessages and error handling for API calls
 - Add Tailwind instead of styled components due to more responsivenes built-in
 - More animations and micro-interactions